 Have you ever woken up in the middle of the night and wandered to the bathroom to find yourself blinded when flipping on the light?
-People respond negatively to too much light when the body wants sleep.
-Light and dark have major influence on hormone production, body temperature regulation and the circadian rhythm.
+People respond negatively to too much light when the body wants to sleep.
+Light and dark have a major influence on hormone production, body temperature regulation, and the circadian rhythm.

 Light affects our circadian rhythm or biological clock in accordance with light and dark.
 Darkness also affects our pineal gland’s production of melatonin, a naturally occurring hormone that helps induce sleep.
 Light signals your body to produce less melatonin.
 If you are working a night shift in artificial lighting, your body is likely producing too little melatonin.
 1

 This effect is readily seen in those suffering from jetlag.
 Once exposed to a new light-dark cycle in a different time zone, it takes the body a few days to adjust the circadian rhythm to the new schedule.
 2 Jet lag is commonly combated through the use of melatonin supplements to compensate for slowed natural melatonin production.

 Many Americans use television or other electronic devices to help them wind down and coax them to sleep.
 This idea is incorrect.
 In the National Sleep Foundation’s Annual American Sleep Poll in 2011, 95 percent of individuals surveyed between 13 to 63 years old reported going to sleep with the television on.
 3

 How to Keep Your Biological Clock Ticking: